7empest15/SimpleRagdollScript/README.md

 Default config:

 - default key : U
-- you can config this script in `client.lua` file
+- you can config this script in `client.lua` file<

+Bug / Suggestions:

+- contact me with discord
+- 7empest15#7997